Skip to main content

 export PEAQOS_MCR_API_URL=https://mcr.peaq.xyz

-Other RPC endpoints are available.
+Other are available.
 See Public RPC endpoints.
 Or scaffold a .env interactively with peaqos init.

 Commands